sjaehn/BWidgets/BWidgets/Supports/README.md

 ## PointerFocusable

-PointerFocusable supports FocusEvents of the type POINTER_FOCUS_IN_EVENT or POINTER_FOCUS_OUT_EVENT.
+PointerFocusable supports FocusEvents of the type PointerFocusInEvent or PointerFocusOutEvent.
 FocusEvents are typically emitted if the (mouse) pointer rests over a widget.